near/stakewars-iii/challenges/challenge5_submission.md

 ```
 near view <staking_pool_id> is_account_unstaked_balance_available '{"account_id": "<accountId>"}'
 ```
-> It should be unlocked for you to be able to withdraw funds
+> It should be unlocked for you to be able to withdraw funds.

 It's worth also mentioning that it's possible to pause staking: